-

 Key Factors:

-• Beans have seen few friends from the feed sector this week, with little reported trade.
-Aside from the odd December load trading against trade shorts, the market has been totally devoid of activity.
-Feed bean values remain c. £25/mt away from competing against other feedstuffs such as Rapeseed Meal, limiting their general attractiveness.
+- A quiet, slow start this week for UK feed Beans, with another week of near zero reported trade, and the market again broadly devoid of activity.
+Feed bean values remaining c. £30/mt away from competing against other feedstuffs such as Rapeseed Meal, their general attractiveness into UK feed rations is negligible.
 Feed demand remains consistently flat, with little fresh interest.

-• Pea Buyback contract availability is now extremely limited, as most processors and merchants have already secured their volumes for the 2026 crop.
-New contract opportunities are scarce, and any remaining offers are largely focused on niche varieties or specific quality parameters.
+- Pea Buyback contract availability is now extremely limited, with most processors and merchants already having secured their volumes for the 2026 crop.
+New contract opportunities are scarce, reflecting the overall lacklustre tone of the market, and any remaining offers are confined to niche varieties or specific quality parameters.

 Outlook